Table of Contents

 He was encouraged not “to take life seriously” but to take himself seriously.
 For a number of sessions, we focused on his need to express himself through music.
 He also needed to prepare himself for the talk with his father.

 The day when Jan came to my office together with his father, Robert, a successful, self-assured ENT surgeon, was so far the most important day in Jan’s life.
-He succeeded to convince his father to trust him and allow him to follow his own path.
+He succeeded in convincing his father to trust him and allow him to follow his own path.

 Integration is the process to implement the insights and teachings gained during the psychedelic experience in your daily life, in all your relationships, with your spouse, parents, children, friends, colleagues, neighbours, pets, in your work, in your attitude towards nature, towards other living beings and towards life itself.